Stephanie Borowicz: Political career

-She achieved notoriety again when, during the coronavirus pandemic of 2019-2020, she called the virus a "punishment inflicted upon us for our presumptuous sins" and days later amid the crisis called for a state day of humiliation, fasting, and prayer.
+During the COVID-19 pandemic, Borowicz introduced a resolution that suggested the virus was a "punishment inflicted upon us for our presumptuous sins" and sought to proclaim March 30, 2020, a day of humiliation, fasting, and prayer.

-After the 2020 Presidential election, Borowicz was one of 26 Pennsylvania House Republicans who called for withdrawing certification of presidential electors, despite there being no evidence of fraud, and despite Joe Biden winning Pennsylvania by over 80,000 votes.
-This was also after federal appeals brought by the Trump campaign were dismissed due to lack of evidence.
+Following the 2020 United States presidential election, Borowicz joined 25 other Pennsylvania Republican lawmakers in sponsoring a resolution to demand the decertification of Pennsylvania's electoral votes.
+The group cited false claims of a rigged election in their resolution.

-In 2022, Borowicz introduced a bill modeled a after Florida's "Don't Say Gay" law.
+In 2022, Borowicz introduced a bill modeled after Florida's "Don't Say Gay" law.
 Her bill would ban discussion of sexual orientation or gender identity in schools through the fifth grade, but Borowicz said the measure should be extended through twelfth grade.
 The introduction of her bill came after the Pennsylvania Department of Education launched a webpage containing advice for teachers to create "gender-inclusive classrooms."
 The bill was referred to the State House's Education Committee, but was never taken up.
 She reintroduced the bill in 2023.

+In 2024, Borowicz reportedly jeered former Capitol Police Officers Harry Dunn and Aquilino Gonnell when they visited the State House.
+The officers defended the Capitol during the January 6 attack on the Capitol, and Borowicz shouted that the attack did not happen and yelled "traitor" at the former officers, according to fellow lawmakers.

 Personal life

-Her husband is a pastor and together they have three sons.
+Borowicz's husband, Jason, is a pastor and together they have three sons.